Collectors use albums to display their stamps

 A stamp hinge is a tiny bit of gummed glassine paper that many collectors use to affix postally used stamps to album pages.

-Stamps inside mounts on an album page are shown in Figure 3.
+Stamps inside mounts on an album page are shown at right in Figure 3.

 Some collectors use hinges on inexpensive mint stamps because hinges cost much less than stamp mounts.